About the Program

 Clinical Anesthesia - 3 Year

-In the CA-3 year, residents choose either the advanced clinical anesthesia track or the clinical scientist track.
+In the CA-3 year, residents proceed down either the advanced clinical anesthesia track or the clinical scientist track.
 The advanced clinical track is designed to provide residents with advanced anesthesia experience.
 Through a combination of required and elective rotations, residents have the opportunity to consolidate and expand their clinical skills.
 Each resident is required to complete rotations in cardiac and pediatric anesthesia and pre-anesthetic assessment.
 Additionally, residents may request specific subspecialty rotations.
 The program director makes every effort to design a CA-3 for each resident that includes the residents' requests.